jasenmichael/mountain-cabin-gallery/README.md

 ___
   Traveling back to Texas with my hands full and a busy schedule, feeling pressed to impress to get my Galvanize portfolio submitted.
 I decided to put this gallery/article of a cabin in the mountains I designed and built.

-A simple bootstrap image gallery showing a small cabin I designed and build.

 here is a working [demo](http://jmh-galvanize-portfolio-2.surge.sh/)

 Based on the template from [ tutorialzine](https://tutorialzine.com/2017/02/freebie-4-bootstrap-galleries)